Ithaca College: History

-Ithaca College was founded as the Ithaca Conservatory of Music in 1892 when a local violin teacher, William Grant Egbert, rented four rooms and arranged for the instruction of eight students.
-For nearly seven decades the institution flourished in the city of Ithaca, adding to its music curriculum the study of elocution, dance, physical education, speech correction, radio, business, and the liberal arts.
+Ithaca College was founded as the Ithaca Conservatory of Music in 1892 by local violin teacher William Grant Egbert.
+For nearly seven decades the institution grew in the city of Ithaca, adding to its music curriculum the study of elocution, dance, physical education, speech correction, radio, business, and the liberal arts.
 In 1931 the conservatory was chartered as a private college under its current name, Ithaca College.
+Music remained a cornerstone of the institution.
+In 1934, composer Sergei Rachmaninoff joined the Board of Trustees.
 The college was originally in the Boardman House; that building later became the Ithaca College Museum of Art, and it was listed on the National Register of Historic Places in 1971.